 Any sticky tape works also, the stickier, the better.

-It works most of the time, especially well on small particles that are external to the fabric, same as the lint roller.
-Nothing surprising here, after all the lint roller is also just a piece of sticky tape after all.
+It works most of the time, especially well on small particles that are external to the fabric, the same as the lint roller.
+Nothing surprising here, after all the lint roller, is also just a piece of sticky tape after.